 This page is a place to collect ideas from members for keeping entertained and connected during a time of physical distancing.
-We will share activities for all ages and particularly welcome ideas which only require minimal resources, such as crafts from recycled packaging.
+We will share activities for all ages to be completed at home or as part of virtual, outdoor or socially distanced unit meetings.
 Share your ideas with us by emailing ‘firstname.lastname@example.org’ or on social media!

 We think now is a great time to learn more about all the wonderful and interesting things close to home!
-In the PDF below we’ve created 10 prompts to get people thinking about the history of their local area, their family and the history of our Guiding community.
+In May we created 10 prompts to get people thinking about the history of their local area, their family and the history of our guiding community but these could be completed any time.
 Some of these activities are based on interest badges from all sections.
 Links which might be helpful:

 - Free historical maps through the National Library of Scotland – UK Map Search

 - The National Archive, with guides to researching family and place history: National Archives